Richfield Carnegie Library

 Throughout the 20th century, Sevier County continued to grow and diversify.
 Tourism became an important component of the county's economy, thanks to the beautiful landscapes and recreational opportunities in the area.
 Visitors flocked to attractions such as Fish Lake, Big Rock Candy Mountain, and Fremont Indian State Park, contributing to the growth of hotels, restaurants, and recreational amenities in the county.
 Today, Sevier County remains a vibrant and thriving community, showcasing a combination of natural beauty, historical heritage, and modern amenities.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Sevier County, Utah.
+This timeline provides a condensed summary of the historical journey of Sevier County, Utah.

 • 1824 - Sevier County was settled by pioneers from the Church of Jesus Christ of Latter-day Saints (LDS).